milanm/DotNet-Developer-Roadmap/README.md

 ## Understanding the .NET ecosystem

-Before going into specifics, you need to have a solid understanding of **.NET Ecosystem**.
+Before going into specifics, you need to have a solid understanding of the **.NET Ecosystem**.
 Here are a few that you should understand:

 ## .NET runtimes